ccbogel/QualCoder/README.md

 ### Fedora/CentOS/RHEL linux

-Fedora et al instructions may need revision.
+These instructions may need revision.

 Retrieve the current package code from this repository